giolindor/theForum/README.md

 # The Forum
 A community forum for Computer Science and IT students at Kingsborough Community College.
-Users can create posts, ask questions, and interact with other students
+Users can create posts, ask questions, and interact with other students on topics such as (but not limited to):
+- Professors
+- Course Curriculum
+- Academic Advice
+- Kingsborough-Related Activities

 ## Tech Stack
 - Frontend: React, React Router, Vite, and Tailwind